 For this reason, people sometimes enhance feedback through negative behaviour (delays, mistakes, damages, imperfections, personal attacks, or similar ways...).
 This is congruent with the postulate of progressiveness.

 Sensitivity to feedback depends on the group culture.
-Every group of people, whether at work or in a family, has a specific "feedback economy", which is influenced by the national culture.
+Every group of people, whether at work or in a family, has a specific "feedback economy", which is influenced by the national culture and becomes particularly important in change management.